MSDEVMTL/GlobalAzureBootcamp-2019/Lab1/README.md

 This command will create a new commit containing the current contents of the index and the given log message describing the changes.

 Now, Git will track the evolution of our code.
-Git is a decentralized code repository system, therefore there is usually many repository where you can push and pull.
-However, before we can push our code to a remote repository we have other task to do.
-Will come back to it later.
+Git is a decentralized code repository system, therefore there are usually many repositories where you can push and pull.
+However, before we can push our code to a remote repository we have other tasks to do.
+We will come back to it later.

 ## Create The Azure WebApp